401-Nick/jgpt/README.md

+# This is a WIP.
+Right now the return object will most of the time be unusuable
+My intention is the following: jgpt.includes("Hello, World!", "World", 7) -- GPT Response: true

+Current output:
+jgpt.includes("Hello, World!", "World", 7) -- GPT Response: Sure!
+Here's a Python code snip...

 # JGPT Documentation

 JGPT leverages OpenAI's GPT models to allow developers to use natural language processing (NLP) directly within JavaScript.
 It emphasizes idea over syntax, providing a more intuitive approach to programming.